ajitesh70/docs/bugs_anal_new.md

 ## Objective

-To demonstrate:

-- How static analysis detects runtime reliability defects
-- How severity is classified
-- How root cause analysis is performed
-- How bug resolution is verified through re-analysis
+To demonstrate how SonarQube detects runtime reliability defects through static analysis and classifies them by severity.
+This POC covers the complete bug lifecycle — from detection and root cause analysis to fix implementation and re-analysis verification.

 ---